thisFerano/thisFerano/README.md

 ### Here are some facts about me and my work

 - My main programming languages are Javascript and Python
-- I work frameworks like Next.js and electron
+- I work with frameworks like Next.js and electron
 - 🔭 I’m currently working on some interesting Projects who will help me in the future.
 - 🌱 I’m currently learning Python.
 - 💬 Ask me about the Sense of Life and I will reply cluelessness.